-The purpose of this guide is to help you cite the sources you use for your academic papers and essays.
+The purpose of this playbook is to help you cite the sources you use for your academic papers and essays.
 Different disciplines use different citation styles, but the two most used styles at PVCC are the MLA Style and the APA Style.
 Please use the tabs to go to the different sections.

 A citation is a way to tell your readers where you found your sources, and it also gives your readers enough information (such as author, title, page numbers, etc.) to find the sources themselves.
 When the citation is within the body of your essay, it is called an in-text citation.

 A citation style is a set of rules that tells you how to format your citations and what information you have to include.
 It is a standardized documentation format set and regulated by a specific organization, such as the Modern Language Association, which governs the MLA style.
 Citation styles are used not only in formal publishing, but also in colleges and universities.

 In the MLA Style, the Works Cited list is the last page of your paper/essay, where you list your sources.
 In the APA style, this list is titled References.